Kai Tiaki is the Māori term for carer or guardian and has been incorporated in the title of the magazine since it was first published in 1908.

 Kai Tiaki Nursing New Zealand

-Kai Tiaki Nursing New Zealand is the New Zealand Nurses Organisation's monthly magazine, in print since 1908 and posted directly to over 46,000 NZNO members.
+Kai Tiaki Nursing New Zealand is NZNO's monthly journal, posted directly to over 46,000 NZNO members.

 Kai Tiaki Nursing Research